Chaga Mushroom Tea (Inonotus obliquus)

-Chaga Mushroom (Inonotus obliquus), which we hand harvest from Canada’s north, is available for sale in ground, small chunks, as a Chaga Chai mix, or Chaga Chocolate Mix.
-We even make Chaga Soap!
-This amazing wild fungi is said to contain significant amounts of antioxidant compounds.
+Our Chaga Mushroom Tea (Inonotus obliquus) is available for sale in ground, small chunks, as a Chaga Chai mix, or Chaga Chocolate Mix.
+We even make Chaga Soap.
+This amazing wild fungi contains significant amounts of antioxidant compounds.

 Wild Chaga Fungi (Inonotus obliquus) is found in the world’s northern regions.
-Northern Chaga tends to be smaller in size, denser and takes longer to grow than wild Chaga growing in southern Canada and the United States.
-This elusive fungi has a unique symbiotic relationship with its host the birch tree.
-Some also call it a parasitic relationship.
-One thing we have learned from years of harvesting and studying the biology of wild Chaga across Northern Canada is that without birch there would be no Chaga!
+This elusive fungi has a unique symbiotic relationship with it’s host the birch tree.
+Some, also call it a parasitic relationship.
 It is hard to tell if Chaga actually causes its host tree’s eventual death or not as there are many factors involved.
-When the host birch tree dies so does the Chaga growing with it.
-Once this happens a rare, special event occurs in which the fruiting body erupts for a short time on the trunk of the birch tree.
+When the host birch tree dies, so does the Chaga growing with it.
+Once this happens a rare event occurs in which the fruiting body erupts on the trunk of the birch tree.
 This fruiting body looks nothing like the sterile conk of Chaga that we collect for tea.
-Instead it forms a thick 1-2 inch layer comprised of thousands of tiny spores that blow away in the wind or are carried by insects to new birch trees.
+Instead, it forms a thick 1-2 inch layer comprised of thousands of tiny spores that blow away in the wind.
+Insects and other creatures can also carry the spores to new birch trees.
 Thus the life cycle of Chaga begins once again.